Social Contribution Activities UBE Classical Concert

 Elementary and junior high school students not only from Ube City, but also from the neighboring cities of Sanyo Onoda and Mine are invited to the main performance.
 UBE hopes to provide more children with opportunities to experience classical music and to support their growth through music education.
 UBE also sees this as a contribution to SDG 4, “Quality Education.”

-16th concert (2023) The conductor for the concert was Mr. Junichi Hirokami.
-Mr. Hirokami had also been the conductor for the 13th concert in 2020, which was held with thorough measures to prevent the transmission of COVID-19 (e.g., holding two performances without intermissions per day at each stage and filling only 250 seats, or 25%, of the seating capacity).
+16th concert (2023) The conductor of the concert was Mr. Junichi Hirokami.
+Mr. Hirokami had also been the conductor of the 13th concert in 2020, which was held with thorough measures to prevent the transmission of COVID-19 (e.g., holding two performances without intermissions per day at each stage and filling only 250 seats, or 25%, of the seating capacity).
 The 16th concert marked his much-awaited reappearance, and the selection of pieces that he conducted included symphonies.
-The concert also featured Ms. Rio Arai, a solo violinist who uploads YouTube videos designed to communicate the appeal of the violin in an approachable manner who is also frequently featured in various media.
+The concert also featured Ms. Rio Arai, a solo violinist who uploads YouTube videos designed to communicate the appeal of the violin in an approachable manner and who is frequently featured in various media.

 Music clinic and mini-concerts